Dynamic Survival On AR: Ray-Traced Lighting With Persistent Worlds

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Contemporary hits like Forza Horizon show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like Zelda show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
 As tools become simpler, AAA publishers from Latin America will prototype the next breakout worlds.